unccd/Prais4-reporting-manual/SO1.md

 5. **Calculate land productivity metrics**: For each pixel, estimate Trend (Trajectory), State and Performance metrics;
 6. **Combine productivity metrics to assess land productivity dynamics and therefore degradation in the baseline and reporting periods**: Using table 12 as a guide, combine the metrics to determine the land productivity dynamics (five classes of persistent land productivity trajectories) and the land productivity degradation status in the baseline and reporting period (three classes of degradation status).
 If national land productivity data is used, run the calculations in Trends.Earth and enter this information in the tables;
 7. **Verify the results**: It is recommended that land productivity and related land degradation estimates are verified by the concerned national authorities to assess the accuracy of the results and to identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1);
-8. **Save form and submit for review**: Once verified by the Parties, the data and supporting narrative for the reporting and baseline periods should be marked as “In Review” and saved prior to review by the UNCCD.
+8. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative for the reporting and baseline periods should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 1.2.7.
 Additional Resources